horseless-labs/industry_chess/log.md

 2. Automatic corner detection is a complete mess; will need to start using manual from go until it's fixed.

 Next step: getting a video from a higher angle and with better lighting conditions.

+## 1653
+Changed homography code to try placing the lower part of the bounding box inside a given square, which helped a little, but I think the problem is ultimately a bad angle.
+Recommend shooting video from a higher angle and better lighting conditions.

+## 1828
+Improvised a setup that will allow recording with the phone.
+It'll be static video, but should be fine for demo purposes.
+For this part, the Garry Kasparov vs. Deep Blue games should be appropriate targets.
+[Kasparov vs. Deep Blue - The Match that Changed History](https://www.chess.com/article/view/deep-blue-kasparov-chess).

+## 1855
+Phone recording from a slightly higher angle had the same results with homography.